 The pattern of the river continues the same: mostly big islands with choices of channels.

 Teams take between 6 and 9 hours to paddle this section.
-The first part of this, Coffee Creek to the confluence with the White River is the same as what you have got used to by now.
+The first part of this, Thistle Creek to the confluence with the White River (all of 8km!) is the same as what you have got used to by now.
 But the River is going to change.
 If you are drinking the river water you want to stock up on water before the White comes in.

 The White River is smaller than it used to be: there was a change in the configuration of the glaciers and there was a classic case of “river capture”, and one of the major tributaries, the Slims River, is now dry.
 But what does come down is so silt laden it is almost mud.
 This not a case of a tributary mucking up the crystal-clear Yukon as the Yukon is fairly silt laden at this point, but you most certainly will see the difference.
 It takes several kilometers for the rivers to mix, so you still see the difference in the water as you paddle.